Discover the next Open Days Milano · Firenze · London · Paris · Dubai Register nowDiscover the next Open Days

 The Data Controller processes the Data for the following purposes:

-1. To submit to the Academic Council the request for the allocation of dispensatory and/or compensatory measures for appropriate assessment and possible approval
+a) to submit to the Academic Council the request for the allocation of dispensatory and/or compensatory tools for appropriate evaluation and possible approval of the same;

-For the purpose described above, the processing of Data is carried out on the following legal basis:
+For the purpose described in point a) above, the processing of Data is carried out on the following legal basis:

 5) How long we keep the Data